suvrotica/SuvroTuitionBlog/src/lib/posts/RuntoPiss.md

  <br>
 By Kali, Bengali & Indians ALL fuck-twats,<br>
 Selfish garam-masala rabid dicks and cunts.<br>
-I hence always run, piss and run,<br>
+I hence always run, and run really fast,<br>
 Or I'll be sandwich in their meat hunts.<br>
 <br>
 Yessiree, I run, like a bullet from a gun,<br>